 Teriyaki Chicken Thighs Recipe

 Teriyaki chicken thighs are a mouthwatering and flavorful dish that originates from Japan.
 The term “teriyaki” refers to the cooking method, where the meat is glazed and grilled to perfection.
-This classic recipe has gained popularity worldwide for its balance of sweet and savory flavors, making it a delightful addition to any dining table.
-In this article, we will take you through the history of the recipe, the ingredients needed, step-by-step preparation instructions, calorie count, cooking time, and equipment used.
+In this article, we will go through the history of the recipe, the ingredients needed, step-by-step preparation instructions, calorie count, cooking time, and equipment used.

 A Brief History of Teriyaki Chicken Thighs: